 Q: If I receive either the Pfizer/BioNTech or the Moderna vaccine, what if I become pregnant between the first and second doses?

-A: You can choose to either get the second dose during pregnancy or wait to get the second dose until after you have had your baby.
-Many individuals who have already had the first dose may choose to get the second dose so they will become immune during pregnancy.
-The American College of Obstetricians and Gynecologists has convened an expert panel which recommends completing the vaccine course once it is initiated to receive the most effective and timely immunity.
+A: The American College of Obstetricians and Gynecologists has convened an expert panel which recommends completing the vaccine course once it is initiated to receive the most effective and timely immunity.

 Q: I am planning pregnancy in the near future.
 Should I get vaccinated now or wait?

-A: The COVID-19 vaccines are not believed to affect your future fertility.
+A: Yes!
+This is a great time to get vaccinated.
+The COVID-19 vaccines are not believed to affect your future fertility.
 Getting vaccinated before you get pregnant may prevent COVID-19 during pregnancy.
 It can also avoid the need for vaccination during pregnancy.

 Still have questions?
 Please find additional references and resources: